containers/crun-vm/README.md

     ""
 ```

-(Note that this modifies the SELinux context of the image file.)
-The VM console
-should take over your terminal.
+The VM console should take over your terminal.
 To abort the VM, press `ctrl-]`.

 You can also detach from the VM without terminating it by pressing `ctrl-p,
 ctrl-q`.
 Afterwards, reattach by running: